WebwareForPython/DBUtils/DBUtils/Docs/UsersGuide.rst

 Requirements
 ============

-DBUtils runs with Python_ 2.3 or newer Python 2 versions.
+DBUtils requires at least Python_ version 2.6.
 The modules in the classic PyGreSQL variant need PyGreSQL_ version 3.4 or above, while the modules in the universal DB-API 2 variant run with any Python `DB-API 2`_ compliant database interface module.

 Functionality